fenago/software-dev-ecosystem/md/lab1_webpack .md

-# Setting Up a Simple Project with npm and Webpack
+# Lab: Setting Up a Simple Project with npm and Webpack

 This guide will walk you through setting up a simple project using npm, installing dependencies, and creating a Webpack build script.